 complication of long-term levodopa use.
 The majority of people who take

 levodopa develop these problems within 5 to 10 years.
 The main types of

 levodopa-related motor fluctuations include:

 Motor fluctuations sometimes can be reduced or delayed by changing

 the schedule and amount of levodopa.
+Other medicines may be added to levodopa to help with motor fluctuations, such as dopamine agonists, COMT inhibitors, or MAO-B inhibitors.
 Increasingly, doctors are using dopamine

 agonists for initial treatment of